What Do Aircraft Mechanic or Service Technician Do?

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-In 2016, there was an estimated number of 132,000 jobs in the United States for Aircraft Mechanic or Service Technician.
+There were about 132,000 jobs for Aircraft Mechanic or Service Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 4.9% which is below the national average.
 The Bureau of Labor Statistics predicts 6,500 new jobs for Aircraft Mechanic or Service Technician by 2026.
 There will be an estimated 10,900 positions for Aircraft Mechanic or Technician per year.

 The states with the most job growth for Aircraft Mechanic or Technician are Alabama, Nevada, and Utah.
 Watch out if you plan on working in Washington, Massachusetts, or Wisconsin.
 These states have the worst job growth for this type of profession.